Saturday, November 11, 2023

 The German 77: Bellefonte's Lost WWI Memorial

-The Boche 77 at the Bellefonte Courthouse and W. Harrison Walker
+The German 77 at the Bellefonte Courthouse and W. Harrison Walker

 Photo Retrieved From: Pennsylvania Newspaper Archive

-After four horrific years, the "War to End All Wars" came to a close on the 11th hour of the 11th day of the 11th month of the year 1918.
-The Great War, as it was also known, introduced the world to a level of death and destruction previously unseen.
+After four horrific years, the "War to End All Wars" ended on the 11th hour of the 11th day of the 11th month of the year 1918.
+The Great War, as it came to be known, introduced the world to a level of death and destruction previously unknown.
 Approximately 16 million lives had been lost during the conflict, almost 2% of the world's population at that time.
-In the United States, who had only joined the war the year before, 205,690 service members returned home suffering from wounds of various degrees.
-Another 116,708 never saw home again.
+The United States, who had only joined the war in 1917, saw 205,690 service members returning home with wounds of various degrees.
+Another 116,708 never came home.

-The following year, Armistice Day was established by President Woodrow Wilson as a day to remember those who had served and lost their lives in WWI.
-As part of this remembrance, monuments and statues were erected in communities large and small across the country.
+The following year, Armistice Day was established by President Woodrow Wilson as a day to celebrate the peace that followed the end of the war and honor those who had served.
+As part of this remembrance, monuments and statues were erected in towns and cities across the country.
 Some of these dedications were comprised of military equipment captured from the enemy on the battlefields of Europe.

 The journey of the captured artillery gun is just as interesting as the man who brought it to Centre County.
 According to the Williamsport Sun, the gun was a German 77mm field artillery piece captured by the First Division of the American Expeditionary Force on July 10, 1918 during the Meuse-Argonne Offensive.